silversub/terraform/faqs.md

 Complete the following steps can be used in IBM Terraform provider to support Terraform version 0.13.0:

-1. From the HashiCorp site, [download version 0.13.x](https://releases.hashicorp.com/terraform/0.13.0/)
+1. From the HashiCorp site, [download version 0.13.x](https://releases.hashicorp.com/terraform/0.13.0/){: external}
 2. Include the shared Terraform block in the `providers.tf` file.

   **Syntax**